BillyOh.com

 4. Beadboard

 Beadboard is a wood panelling featuring long, continuous vertical grooves and raised beads.
-It is made of fibre cement, giving you a natural wood panelling look.
+It’s made of fibre cement, giving you a natural wood panelling look.

-The material also resists twisting and decaying and prevents wood-damaging insects from your shed.
-It’s a great alternative if your wooden walls have experienced termite problems before.
+The material also resists twisting and decaying and prevents wood-damaging insects from entering.
+A great alternative to add if the walls have experienced termite problems before.

-It’s a bit pricier than wood, but it’s safer, long-lasting, and requires lesser maintenance.
+It’s a bit pricier than wood, but it’s safer, long-lasting, and requires less maintenance.

 5. Shiplap